 Clergy Sexual Abuse Resources

 The Baylor University Diana R. Garland School of Social Work has contributed a wealth of research and resources on understanding and preventing clergy sexual abuse, which ministries will find helpful.
-Resources include a best practice guide, a sample code of ethics, strategies for preventing clergy sexual abuse, academic publications, bibliography, and more.
+Resources include a best practice guide, a sample code of ethics, strategies for preventing clergy sexual abuse, academic publications, a bibliography, and more.

 FaithTrust Institute